-Professor, Interim Dean of Academic Affairs, History & Political Science
+Professor, History & Political Science

 Ph.D., Boston College, 2008